richardgourley/django-relationships-explained-in-postgresql/1-onetoone-cascade.md

 An application or web application often has users.
 Let's imagine we are creating a user model in Django or a user table in Postgres and a profile model or postgres table called profile.

 - We want to be able to create a user who can then create a profile.
 - We only want to have one profile per user (and one user associated with a profile).
-- For this we will create a one to one relationship.
+This is a ONE to ONE relationship.
 - What happens when a user is deleted?
 In this scenario, we want to delete the profile from the database associated with a user when the user is deleted.
-- For this we will use ON DELETE CASCADE
+For this we will use ON DELETE CASCADE

 ### POSTGRES - How would it work in Postgres
 - We have two tables - site_user and profile.